Painting on Cookies

 Start by using a fine, pointed paintbrush to paint grass along the bottom of the cookie.
 Touch the tip of the brush to the bottom edge of the cookie and flick upwards in short strokes.
 Using 2-3 different shades of green gives more dimension.

 Once you’ve finished painting your cookies, leave them to dry before storing or packaging them.
+I have tips further down in this post on how to dry the cookies more quickly.

 Tracing and Painting Designs on Cookies